chaoticgd/wrench/README.md

 	- Rebuild occlusion data for levels on demand.
 	- Implemented as an OpenGL renderer.

+\* In version 0.5 or lower COLLADA was used instead.

-\* In version 0.4 or lower COLLADA was used instead.
+\*\* In version 0.4 or lower COLLADA was used instead.

 ## Screenshots